alexaibio/teaching_content/Bioinformatics_NGS/genome_browsers/genome_browser_IGV.md

 The Integrative Genomics Viewer (IGV) is a NGS genome data vizualization tool from Broad Insitute (Broad Institute of MIT and Harvard, a biomedical and genomic research center located in Cambridge, Massachusetts, United States).

-It is one of the most popular offline genome browsers for exploring Next Generatio (NGS) data.
+It is one of the most popular offline genome browsers for exploring Next Generation Sequence (NGS) data.

-Since browsers like these are typically designed for expert users, they often have poor usability, making it unclear how to get started or interpret the data you see.
+Since browsers like these are typically designed for expert users, they often lack usability, and sometimes it is hard to get started with it.
 This post aims to bridge that gap and provide an easy-to-follow guide for using the IGV browser along with providing some information about how to interpret mutation annotations.

 ## Installation

-IGV is a Java application, so first Java also must be installed on your computer.
+IGV is a Java application, so Java  must be installed on your computer.
-The, IGV can be downloaded from their site https://igv.org/doc/desktop/ and insatted.
+IGV itself can be downloaded from their site https://igv.org/doc/desktop/ and then installed locally.

 ## First look